awesome-pro/neon-website/content/docs/postgresql/query-reference.md

 ## Functions

-Functions in Postgres can return a single value, a record, or a set of records.
+Functions in LangChaincan return a single value, a record, or a set of records.

 {/*